Andy Cohen Welcomes Baby Girl—and 3-Year-Old Benjamin Becomes a Big Brother - E! Online

 Bravo's newest baby is here!

 Andy Cohen welcomed his second child via surrogate, he shared on April 29.
-His daughter Lucy Eve Cohen, whose name seemingly pays tribute to Andy's mom Evelyn Cohen, was born in New York at 5:13 p.m.
+His daughter Lucy Eve Cohen, whose name seemingly pays tribute to Andy's parents Lou and Evelyn Cohen, was born in New York at 5:13 p.m.

 While it's a major milestone for Andy, who has been open about his desire to expand his family, it's also a big moment for his 3-year-old son Benjamin, who officially graduates to big brother status.